Starkei/Olympia-Server/README.md

 # Olympia Server

-Olympia-Server is a REST server written in js, using fremework "express" and ODM "mongoose", will be used in Olympia-Client
+Olympia-Server is a REST server written on js, using fremework "express" and ODM "mongoose", will be used in Olympia-Client

 ## Installation